Troubled Houses - The Home Owner's Resourcesm - Energy Savers

 This roof was fully snow covered at the start of the inspection of this 9 year old house.
 The thin layer of snow fell very early on the morning of this late October inspection.
 The snow melt pattern was not viewed until the inspector returned to his car for equipment over an hour into the inspection.
 Notice the snow remains on the colder portions of the roof.

-A few days later the REALTOR called to say that the builder had an access installed from the garage, and that our conclusion was correct, this room had been uninsulated for 9 years.
+A few days later the REALTOR called to say that the builder had an access installed from the garage, and that our conclusion was correct, the ceiling in this room had been uninsulated for 9 years.
 The builder had the insulation sub-contractor come back and install the missing insulation.
-They installed an access in the garage to insulate the first floor ceilings.
+In order to do so, they installed an access in the garage to insulate the first floor ceilings.
+Imagine how much heat energy was wasted during the prior 8 or 9 winters!

 Attic with adverse conditions and minimal insulation